Benintendi leads Red Sox past Rangers 11-4 for 6th straight | New Country 923

 Benintendi led off the eighth by going the opposite way for his 12th homer, with the ball hitting on top of the 14-foot wall down the left-field line.
 Jackie Bradley Jr. followed with his 11th home run.

+A night after his two-run, bloop single in the 11th inning was the difference in a 7-5 win, Benintendi put the Red Sox up to stay with a dribbler through the middle of the infield for an RBI single in the second.

+“To see one kind of fall like that, it kind of built me up a little bit,” Benintendi said, referring to his decisive hit Monday.
+“It definitely doesn’t hurt.”

-Price (4-2) threw 70 of 106 pitches for strikes in his eighth start since missing the season’s first seven weeks with an elbow strain.
+Price (4-2) struck out nine while throwing 70 of 106 pitches for strikes in his eighth start since missing the season’s first seven weeks with an elbow strain.
 The lefty departed after his second walk started the seventh.

-A night after his two-run, bloop single in the 11th inning was the difference in a 7-5 win, Benintendi put the Red Sox up to stay with a dribbler through the middle of the infield for an RBI single in the second.
-He scored on a single by No. 9 hitter Tzu-Wei Lin, the first career RBI for the Taiwan-born player.

-Benintendi doubled in the fourth and scored on a single by Christian Vazquez before Lin had another RBI single to make it 4-0.
+“He had all of his pitches working,” Farrell said.
+“He was able to get quite a few number of swing-and-misses.”

-There was also a defensive gem for Benintendi, who ran a long way, leaped and extended his glove to catch Napoli’s deep drive in the fourth before hitting the padded left-field wall while still in the air.
+Napoli also had a deep drive in the fourth, but Benintendi ran a long way, leaped and extended his glove to make the catch before hitting the padded left-field wall while still in the air.

 Darvish, selected Sunday to his fourth AL All-Star team, struck out four with no walks while his season ERA rose from 3.11 to 3.56 over 4 1/3 innings.

-The Red Sox finished with 19 hits.
+The Red Sox finished with 19 hits, two short of their season high and matching the most allowed by Texas.
 The bottom four batters in their lineup were 8 for 9 against Darvish, while the top four went 1 for 12.

 TRAINER’S ROOM